WooCommerce Product Bundles v5 Released

 WooCommerce Product Bundles version 5.0 has arrived, introducing many features requested by store owners and developers.

 The biggest upgrade to date, the release addresses the scalability and stock reporting requirements of large stores and brings even greater pricing and shipping flexibility for creating complex bundles.

 WooCommerce 2.4 or higher is now required.
-If your site is running an older version, it’s time to consider updating.
+If your site is running an older version, it’s time to update.

 Greater Pricing Flexibility

 Previous versions of Product Bundles allowed you to assign a static price to bundles, or have the price of each bundled product added to the base bundle price by ticking the Per-Item Pricing option.

 The new version improves on this concept by introducing a Priced Individually option, which can be enabled for specific bundled products if their price needs to be calculated independently from the base bundle price.